Trading Disputes and Decisions

 Register of TDC Determinations

-The Register of Determinations is a document which contains all of the Disputes which were upheld by the Trading Disputes Committee (TDC) at its meetings.
+The Register of Determinations is a document which contains non-confidential details of all Trading Disputes which were determined by the Trading Disputes Committee (TDC) at its meetings.

-This document is updated and published on the ELEXON website every 5 working days after the TDC meetings.
+This document is updated and published on the ELEXON website every 5 working days after a TDC meeting.

 TDC Register of Determinations

 EAC/AA Finding Forms